 CARRIE LIBLING (Founder/Artistic Director) Originally from Montreal, Carrie worked as an actor and voiceover artist in New York for 7 years, before relocating to Toronto with her family in 2005.
 Major credits include several New York theatre productions, as well as commercials and voice-overs for Ziploc, Mott’s Applesauce, V05 Shampoo, Conair and H&M. Carrie began her theatre education career, over 20 years ago, as the Music and Drama Director for 4 summers at Double “H” Hole in the Woods Ranch, a Paul Newman camp for children with critical illnesses.
 In New York, she continued to combine her passion for theatre and teaching while working for Camp Broadway, creating and instructing workshops for Broadway shows including, 42nd Street, Into the Woods, Footloose and more!
 After appearing in several original children’s musicals at Vital Theatre Company in New York City, Carrie became their Director of Family Programming, where she spent 5 years commissioning, producing and directing original musicals for children.
 In 2009, following the success of Pinkalicious, The Musical Off-Broadway in New York, Carrie produced the first Canadian Production of the show at the Richmond Hill Centre for the Performing Arts.
 In 2012 Carrie began working as the Education Coordinator at the Richmond Hill Centre for the Performing Arts overseeing, programming and implementing school performances and theatre workshops, after school theatre programs and summer camps, guest artist in the classroom programs and lunch-time in school theatre programs.
+Most recently, Carrie produced and directed the inaugural shows for Electric Moon Theatre Company – Fancy Nancy Splendiferous Christmas and Big Nate the Musical.
+Both shows received rave reviews and ran to sold out audiences.
+She will be directing and producing the upcoming touring companies of Big Nate the Musical and Geronimo Stilton Mouse in Space as part of Electric Moon’s 2018-2019 season.
 She has also spent the last several years performing in local Toronto productions including: Adelaide in Guys and Dolls, Sister Mary Amnesia in Nunsense, Ms. Andrew in Mary Poppins, Lily in Annie, and Mrs. MacAfee in Bye Bye Birdie.
 Carrie holds a BFA in Performing Arts from Boston’s Emerson College, is a mother of three (also theatre-loving!) children and also works as a Group Exercise Instructor for GoodLife Fitness.

 JESSIE SAUNDERS-DRUTZ (Marketing Coordinator) Jessie has been on stage since she was eight years-old and loves all things theatre-related.
 Growing up, Jessie starred in many camp and school theatre productions.
 From 2004 – 2013, Jessie honed her passion for performing at CharActors Theatre Troupe in Thornhill where she participated in eight theatrical productions.
 From 2006-2009, she attended the Arts@Baythorn program where she was the recipient of the 2008 Integrated Arts Award and the 2009 Jean Duran Integrated Arts Award.
 Jessie has also participated in various regional community theatre productions with both City Youth Players and Steppin’ Out.
 From 2012 – 2016, Jessie was a counselor then supervisor for the Richmond Hill Centre for the Performing Arts theatre camps.
 Jessie recently graduated with a Bachelor of Arts in Media Production from Ryerson University’s Radio and Television Arts program.
 She is extremely excited to be a part of Electric Moon Theatre Company and can’t wait to share her passion with students and children across the GTA!
 Jessie is a professional actor in Toronto and is represented by Shari Quallenberg at Artist Management Inc. Some of her favourite theatre credits include: Philia (A Funny Thing Happened On The Way To The Forum), Kate Jerome (Brighton Beach Memoirs), Sheila Bryant (A Chorus Line), Emily Webb (Our Town), and Anne Deever (All My Sons).
 Film/TV: Hannibal, Mission:4Count.